lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### PRK_2e

-PRK_2e is used to derive a keystream to encrypt message_2.
+The pseudo-random key PRK_2e is used to derive a keystream to encrypt message_2.
 PRK_2e is derived with the following input:

 * The salt SHALL be a zero-length byte string.
 Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros (see Section 2.2 of {{RFC5869}}).
 For implementation purposes, not providing the salt is the same as setting the salt to the zero-length byte string (0x).